-The list of parameters to be entered in the product database includes not only information strictly related to the energy label and its verification, but also all information useful for endusers and for market surveillance authorities to verify compliance with the ecodesign regulation on light sources, which is developed in parallel.
+The list of parameters to be entered in the product database includes not only information strictly related to the energy label and its verification.
+The list also includes all information useful for end-users and for market surveillance authorities to verify compliance with the ecodesign regulation on light sources, which is developed in parallel.

-5. Verification procedure for market surveillance purposes
+Verification procedure for market surveillance purposes

-The procedure to be used by market surveillance authorities to verify the compliance of light sources with this Regulation is aligned to Commission Regulation (EU) 2016/228213 which is based on verification of parameter values declared by suppliers.
+The procedure to be used by market surveillance authorities to verify the compliance of light sources with this Regulation is aligned with Commission Regulation (EU) 2016/228215 which is based on verification of parameter values declared by suppliers.
 In addition, the required number of samples has been reduced.
 This will facilitate market surveillance activities and remove some ambiguities.